 Which issues are relevant for F?
 Let’s check:

-Here’s a real-time walkthrough of issue checking (or issue spotting if you will 🙄) an example essay:
+Here’s a real-time walkthrough of issue checking (or issue spotting if you want to call it 🙄) an example essay:

 What’s going on here (and how do you do this yourself)?